-According to mythology, the temple of Poseidon was the place where Aegeus committed suicide when he saw the black sails of the ship and believed that his son Theseus – who had gone to Knossos to to fight the Minotaur – was dead.
-For this reason the sea was called Aegean Sea.
-To tell you the truth, he couldn’t find a nicer place to commit suicide…
+The location is also linked to Greek mythology.
+According to the famous story of Aegeus, this was the location where he jumped in the sea when he saw black sails on the ship of his son Theseus.
+Theseus had gone to Knossos to fight the Minotaur and Aegeus thought he had not survived.
+For this reason, the Greek sea was called Aegean Sea.

-Do not miss the sunset from the temple overlooking the sea.
+Do not miss the sunset from the temple overlooking the endless blue.
+You will be mesmerized by the reds and oranges that engulf the temple as the sun descends into the sea.
 It will definitely be an unforgettable experience for the whole family.

 Families should know

-- As there is no shade, it is better to visit the temple either early in the morning or ideally before sunset
+- There is not much shade at the site.
+It is best to visit early in the morning or before sunset

 - Pack water, juice and sandwiches.
 There is a cafe selling snacks just beneath the temple but it is quite touristy and a bit overpriced